 Are there programs that will provide financial assistance for forestry projects?

 A variety of programs can provide financial assistance to landowners to implement forestry projects.
-The most popular ones in Kansas are the Environmental Quality Incentives Program (EQIP) for Forestland Health, the Regional Conservation Partnership Program (RCPP), and Continuous Conservation Reserve Program (CRP).
+The most popular ones in Kansas are the Environmental Quality Incentives Program (EQIP) for Forestland Health, and the Continuous Conservation Reserve Program (CRP).

 How much are my trees worth and how do I sell them?